P25 Communication System

-In an ongoing effort to work with Broward County regarding the second of two communication towers slated to be placed within the City of Hollywood, the City Commission voted to approve moving forward with the Interlocal Agreement (ILA) on Wednesday, June 20, 2019.
-The ILA is a complex agreement that, among other things, empowers a third party expert to take a fresh, impartial look at the West Lake Park and CIRC Hotel and Residences to determine which location is the recommended site for the second communication tower.
+In an effort to work with Broward County regarding the second of two communication towers to be placed within the City of Hollywood, the City Commission voted to approve an Interlocal Agreement (ILA) on Wednesday, June 20, 2019.
+The ILA is a complex agreement that, among other things, empowered a third party expert to take an impartial look at the West Lake Park and CIRC Hotel and Residences to determine which location was the recommended site for the second communication tower.
 The City and County agreed to retain third party consultant Monetti & Associates Consulting, LLC to investigate both sites.
 They were tasked with reporting their findings within 45 days of the signed agreement.
 On Friday, August 16, 2019 Monettil & Associates delivered their report to the City and County.

 Feasibility Studies and Independent Evaluation